-We are looking forward to an exciting, cutting-edge conference this fall, to take place on October 5-6, 2017, on the interdisciplinary science of security and scarcity.
+An exciting, cutting-edge conference took place on October 5-6, 2017 on the interdisciplinary science of security and scarcity.

-Funded by a generous gift from Dr. Martin D. Jaffe, MD, and with support from the Evolution and Human Adaptation Program at the University of Michigan, the Jaffe Symposium on Security and Scarcity is designed to create an interdisciplinary dialogue on the psychological and biological consequences of security versus scarcity.
+Funded by a generous gift from Dr. Jaffe, and with support from the Evolution and Human Adaptation Program at the University of Michigan, the Jaffe Symposium on Security and Scarcity was designed to create an interdisciplinary dialogue on the psychological and biological consequences of security versus scarcity.
 Both are broadly construed to include phenomena from early developmental conditions across species to financial decisions in human adults.
-The conference includes speakers from a diversity of perspectives and methods, including economic inequality, life history theory, childhood adversity, attachment theory, neuroendocrinology, and animal behavior, with an eye toward uncovering connections across areas.
-The goal is to create a unified conceptual platform that introduces attendees to high quality research on how security versus scarcity promote unique and adaptive life strategies on the basis of evolved biological and psychological mechanisms.
+The conference included speakers from a diversity of perspectives and methods, including economic inequality, life history theory, childhood adversity, attachment theory, neuroendocrinology, and animal behavior, with an eye toward uncovering connections across areas.
+The goal was to create a unified conceptual platform that introduces attendees to high quality research on how security versus scarcity promote unique and adaptive life strategies on the basis of evolved biological and psychological mechanisms.

-To promote participation and greater dialogue, this academic conference is open to the public and features engaging, accessible TED-style talks.
-The conference will start on Thursday, October 5 at 4pm with an evening reception and plenary lecture in East Hall.
-Friday, October 6 will be devoted to presentations, which will be recorded and made publicly available.
+To promote participation and greater dialogue, this academic conference was open to the public and featured engaging, accessible TED-style talks.
+The conference started on Thursday, October 5 at 4pm with an evening reception and plenary lecture in East Hall.
+Friday, October 6, was devoted to presentations, which were recorded and made publicly available.

 Dr. Jaffe completed both his undergraduate degree and medical training at the University of Michigan, and then pursued a career in Internal Medicine in Bay City, Michigan.
 Since retiring from practice, Dr. Jaffe has written extensively about the fundamental role of security in human and mammalian evolution and psychology.
 His writings explore several topics, including the role of seeking and benefiting from security in human cognition, moral reasoning, decision-making and politics.
 Dr. Jaffe, and his wife of 61 years, have four children, ten grandchildren, and a great grandson, whose mother, grandfather, and great grandfather, went to UM Medical School.
 Of the nine members of his immediate family who trained in medicine, seven attended medical school at Michigan.